Skip to main content

 Word of mouth is powerful in the utility sector because switching recommendations from friends and family carry more credibility than advertising.
 A well-structured referral programme formalises that behaviour and gives your most satisfied customers a reason to actively advocate.

 The dual-reward structure is important.
-Single-sided referral offers (where only the new customer benefits) do little to motivate the existing customer.
+Single-sided referral offers, where only the new customer benefits, do little to motivate the existing customer.
 When both parties receive value, the referring customer becomes an active participant in your acquisition strategy rather than a passive conduit.

-For Irish energy suppliers, referral programmes work particularly well in the business electricity segment, where a single converted account can represent significant annual revenue.
+For Irish and UK energy suppliers, referral programmes work particularly well in the business electricity segment, where a single converted account can represent significant annual revenue.
 Targeting small business owners and office managers through a tailored energy supplier promotional campaign, backed by a referral incentive, has produced strong returns for brands that have invested in the infrastructure to track and fulfil these offers reliably.

 This approach works especially well when the acquisition campaign is built around the rewards programme as the primary hook.
 Rather than leading with price, you lead with the answer to the question every customer is implicitly asking: "What's in it for me beyond my bill?"